 If your passion about health and nutrition lead you to become a dietitian and nutritionist, there are several options.
 Here are descriptions of the degrees that might be right for you!

-- Nutrition and Dietetics Technician Program (NDTR): This degree is typically a two year program to get you on the fast track to your goal.
+- Nutrition and Dietetics Technician Program (NDTR): This degree is typically a two-year program to get you on the fast track to your goal.
 Typically located at community colleges, programs can offer several options to best fit your lifestyle.
-Programs may be available online, days, evenings, or even weekends!
-Often, the NDTR program is actually the first two years of a four year registered nutrition and dietitian curriculum.
-This is ideal for the student considering more advanced degrees.
+Programs may be available online, on days, evenings, or even weekends!
+Often, the NDTR program is actually the first two years of a four-year registered nutrition and dietitian curriculum.
+This is ideal for students considering more advanced degrees.
 During this program, you will complete at least 450 hours of supervised practice in a variety of settings.
-This prepares you for real world work experience.
-You can also work on this certification while earning a bachelors degree.
+This prepares you for real-world work experience.
+You can also work on this certification while earning a bachelor’s degree.

-- Bachelor’s Degree of Dietetics and Nutrition: Bachelor’s Degree in Dietetics and Nutrition typically takes 4 years to complete.
+- Bachelor’s Degree in Dietetics and Nutrition: Bachelor’s Degree in Dietetics and Nutrition typically takes 4 years to complete.
 Coursework usually includes microbiology, biochemistry, foods and nutrition, physiology, psychology, and food systems.
 These courses can be completed in a traditional university setting or through an online program.
-In addition to coursework, a supervised 1,200 hour clinical internship with a registered nutritionist is also required.
-Clinicals are held in hospital, outpatient clinics, community agencies, and food service organizations and companies.
+In addition to coursework, a supervised 1,200-hour clinical internship with a registered nutritionist is also required.
+Clinicals are held in hospitals, outpatient clinics, community agencies, and food service organizations and companies.

-- Masters Degree of Dietetics and Nutrition: This 2 year graduate degree is quickly becoming the gold standard to practice dietetics and nutrition professionally.
-Over half of all registered dietitian and nutritionists (RDN) hold an advanced degree.
+- Masters Degree in Dietetics and Nutrition: This 2-year graduate degree is quickly becoming the gold standard to practice dietetics and nutrition professionally.
+Over half of all registered dietitians and nutritionists (RDN) hold an advanced degree.
 Like the bachelor’s degree in dietetics and nutrition, coursework focuses on foods and nutrition, food systems, microbiology, biochemistry, physiology, public health, and psychology.
 Advanced coursework in pediatric nutrition, renal nutrition, oncology, education, and research are also offered as part of this degree.
 Online programs are available for nontraditional students and offer more flexibility to earn a dietetics and nutrition degree.
-Similar to the bachelor’s degree program, a 1,200 hour clinical internships are an essential element to your training.
+Similar to the bachelor’s degree program, a 1,200-hour clinical internship is an essential element of your training.

 Seek out a program accredited by the Accreditation Council for Education in Dietetics and Nutrition (ACEND) to find the program that is right for you.